mesosphere/mesos-rxjava/README.markdown

 ## Build

-Mesos RxJava is defined by a Maven project.
+Mesos RxJava is defined by a Maven project and targeted at Java 1.8.

 ### Install Maven